-Any Guinness Six Nations fan will be acutely aware of Martin Johnson’s path after leading England to that dual 2003 nirvana, having been appointed head coach of the Red Rose in April 2008.
+Any Six Nations fan will be acutely aware of Martin Johnson’s path after leading England to that dual 2003 nirvana, having been appointed head coach in April 2008.

-The former second row behemoth, currently 50, led England in the 2009, 2010 and 2011 Guinness Six Nations – and was the man who engineered their first Championship victory since 2003 in his third attempt as boss.
+The former second row behemoth, currently 53, led England in the 2009, 2010 and 2011 Six Nations – and was the man who engineered their first Championship victory since 2003 in his third attempt as boss in 2011.

 5. Ben Kay

-Ben Kay currently undertakes a range of media work for BT Sport, often being found on fans’ screens tuning in to watch the English Premiership.
+Ben Kay currently undertakes a range of media work for TNT Sports, often being found on fans’ screens tuning in to watch the Gallagher Premiership.

 6. Richard Hill